Networked Games

 Learning Outcomes

-- Understand and explain the architectures of networked game systems
+2. Describe and explain common architectures of networked game systems

 Forms of Teaching